2016moreno/SeniorProject/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The idea popped up when me and my friend @VoidPixel wanted to start making more recipes at home instead of going out to eat all the time.
-During the COVID-19 pandemic, we realized how inactive we became and wanted to create a simple mobile application that can look up recipes at ease.
+The idea popped up when me and my friend @VoidPixel wanted to start making more recipes at home instead of going out to eat.
+During the COVID-19 pandemic, we realized how inactive we became and wanted to create a simple mobile application that can look up recipes at ease by using ingredients we already had at home.
 Together, we made See-Food.

 ### Built With